carlos-alberto-silva/rGEDI/README.md

 GEDI02_Bv001.
 Accessed on February 15 2020 <https://lpdaac.usgs.gov/products/gedi02_bv001/>

 # Acknowledgements
-University of Maryland and NASA Goddard Space Flight Center for developing GEDI mission.
+University of Maryland and NASA Goddard Space Flight Center for developing GEDI mission

 Brazilian National Council for Scientific and Technological Development (CNPq) for funding the project entitled "Mapping fuel load and simulation of fire behaviour and spread in the Cerrado biome using modeling and remote sensing technologies" and" leaded by Prof. Dr. Carine Klauberg and
 Dr. Carlos Alberto Silva.